dpriskorn/riksdagen_sentences/README.md

 linkable at this stage, but the release is and line numbers or UUIDs can be used to link with no ambiguity)

+## Scope
+This way of chopping up open data can be applied to any open data, provided that it is in a machine readable form like TEXT or HTML.

+Riksdagen has about 600k documents that can be downloaded as open data.
+The size of the resulting database has been estimated to >1TB when the analysis is complete.

 ## Installation
 Clone the repo